 6.1 Was notice provided to the individual before collection of the information?
-If yes, please provide a copy of the notice as an appendix.
-(A notice may include a posted privacy policy, a Privacy Act notice on forms, or a system of records notice published in the Federal Register.)
+If yes, please provide a copy of the notice as an Appendix-A 6.1 on the last page of the document.
+Also provide notice given to individuals by the source system (A notice may include a posted privacy Version Date: October 1, 2022 policy, a Privacy Act notice on forms, or a system of records notice published in the Federal Register.)
 If notice was not provided, why not?